-This is the first uphill-oriented bike Transition has made, but their goal was to keep it just as capable on descents as any other Transition.
-They rose to the challenge.
+This is the first uphill-oriented bike Transition has made, but its goal was to keep it just as capable on descents as any other Transition.
+And it rose to the challenge.

 The rear Giddy Up suspension, Transition’s long-link, four-bar signature design, didn’t bob on uphills, though it was active and bump-absorbing.
 However, at the end of the day, this bike has 120mm suspension front and rear, so there are limits to how big drops and jumps it can absorb.